Learning the 9 Enneagram personality types to find out your and your partner’s compatibility can help circumvent relationship problems.

 This fantastic tool will point out your blind spots and help you to rid yourself of old habits and thoughts that no longer serve you and provide you with a map to better physical, emotional, and spiritual health.

-The Enneagram types show you where you are likely going to have your challenges when you are under stress.
+The Enneagram personality types show you where you are likely going to have your challenges when you are under stress or in a relationship.
 The healthier you are emotionally, physically, and spiritually, the less you will experience these common challenges.
 But just because you are a specific type doesn’t mean that it’s an exact predictor of the problems you may have.
 It all depends on the health of your three energy centers (head, heart, and body).

 Still, the Enneagram is a great tool to help you to know what to watch out for.
 Your blind spots can appear without your awareness when you’re not open and present.
 With both your commitment to becoming your best selves, the Enneagram can help you and your spouse find a more profound love and intimacy than you ever imagined.